jfnavarro/st_analysis/README.md

 The ST Analysis package is compatible with Python 2 and 3 and we recomend to use a virtual environment to make the installation of the dependencies easier.

-* Due to compatibility issues with rpy2 and R (specially in OSX), we recomend to use an R version older than 3.4.
+* Due to compatibility issues with rpy2 and R (specially in OSX), it is advised to use a R version older than 3.4.

 ## Analysis tools